 Here are some of the best times for you to drink water:

 By starting the day off with a glass of cold water, you help awaken your body and allow it to get ready for the day (4).
 If you sleep for eight hours or however long you normally sleep, that is a long time for the body to go without intaking more water.
-That's why, when you wake up, you often feel thirsty and dehydrated.
+That's why, when your eyes open to start the day, you often feel thirsty and dehydrated.
 As such, drinking cool water will help alert your body (5).
 Another good idea is to take an electrolyte supplement pill to give your body extra support in properly utilizing the water you drink.
 By providing more sodium or potassium ions, your body can carry water into your cells more easily.

 I have heard many people say that drinking water before you eat a meal helps you to better digest your food and feel fuller.
 Turns out there is some truth behind that statement.
 Drinking water helps wet the lining of your stomach and prepare your stomach for digestion.
 Plus, it washes out some of the tastes in your mouth left over from previous meals (4).

-Because some people confuse when they are hungry and when they are thirsty, it is also a good idea to first drink water whenever you feel hungry.
+Because some people confuse hunger and thirst (it's easily done), it is also a good idea to first drink water whenever you feel hungry.
 This will help you figure out which issue you should be targeting.
 And this sounds pretty straightforward but, if you are thirsty, then your body is already dehydrated (6).
 To prevent this, it is good to take sips in between your meals to maintain a steady level.
 In addition, drinking water can make you feel more full, prompting you to consume fewer calories with your next meal (2).

 Before exercising, it can be helpful to prepare your body for the incoming workout.
 If you want to get the most out of your workout, water can help your physical performance.
 While exercising, people lose a sizeable amount of fluids through sweating and through respiration.
 On average, a person loses about 17 to 50 ounces per hour during a typical exercise routine (7).
 Even a small degree of dehydration can cause your athletic abilities to decline.
 According to top athlete trainers, losing about “2% of your body weight in fluid can decrease performance by up to 25%” (8).